 Deciduous forests comprise the majority of the land cover in the Ohio River watershed, while pastures, row crops, and urban development make up the major land uses (Figure 3).
 Land use is an important factor in determining both the runoff characteristics of a drainage basin and the water quality of its streams.
 Land uses such as agriculture, industry, and mining may contribute to impairments in water quality.
 Like most of the Midwest, states such as Ohio and Indiana are dominated by agriculture.
+The Appalachian region has a long history of coal mining and other natural resource extraction can be found in the eastern portions of the basin.
 Highly populated regions of the river are characterized by residential, commercial, and industrial land use types.
 Nonpoint source pollution from both urban and agricultural areas is a large contributor to degraded water quality.
-Several point source pollution issues also exist along the Ohio.
+Several point source pollution issues also exist along the Ohio River.
 There are approximately 580 permitted discharges into the Ohio River.